Explore The Best Home Care Options In Fairfield, CA

 Independent caregivers are not a part of any organization.
 This may be someone you know personally, someone from the neighborhood or somebody you’ve discovered in the add section of your local newspapers.
 However, keep in mind that in this case the client is responsible for checking references and covering employment, deduction, and insurance taxes.

 For additional information, guidance or counseling, feel free to call our Fairfield, CA, office today.
-We treat our team members as employees rather than contactors, meaning they are bonded and fully insured.
+We treat our team members as employees rather than contractors, meaning they are bonded and fully insured.
 Comfort Keepers is at your service!

 Contact Comfort Keepers of Fairfield, CA